giuper/teaching/BlockChain21/Code/09-NIM/README.md

 7. At any time [readStatus.py](readStatus.py) can be used to read the current status of the game: the next player and the number pebbles left in the heap.

+8. The instance of the game can be deleted by running [04-endGame.py](04-endGame.py)